 - The ability to analyse when your audience are active, allows you to control when and how you are visible to social media users.
 There is no better way to maintain exposure and engagement with your audience.

 - Exceptional and properly formatted product data is paramount to visibility across channels and marketplaces.
 The more relevant and accurate your product data is, the higher your products will appear on search listings.
 Click-through and customer conversion rates will rise too.

 - Paid Shopping (Google Online & Local and Bing Shopping) and Paid Social Campaigns (Facebook Dynamic Product Ads) all rely on product data.
 The higher quality it is, the better your product ads will perform.

 - Experimentation is a great way to find out how best to format your product data.

 - Testing product content (titles, images and categories) allows you to examine what is more effective.
 For example, do your products rank higher in Google Shopping if the size or colour comes first in the title?
 What do your customers respond best to?

 - Read here to learn more about product content experimentation.

-The struggle isn’t over.
-With the outcome of Brexit negotiations and reduced customer spending, 2018 is expected to bring new issues for the retail industry.
-It will become even more imperative to utilise an online presence, and with the advice listed above, you’ll be on your way to boosting website traffic, clicks and customer conversion rates.
+2018 is expected to bring new issues for the retail industry.
+It will become even more imperative to utilise an online presence and with the advice listed above you’ll be on your way to boosting website traffic, clicks and customer conversion rates.